 They explained how saffron is produced as our local guide, Maria, translated.

 Saffron is harvested from the blossoms of crocuses.
 The red stigmas and styles, called threads, are collected by hand and dried for use.
-It takes seventy thousand crocus flowers to produce one pound of saffron, which is why the spice is the world’s most expensive.
+It takes seventy thousand crocus flowers and two hundred hours to produce one pound of saffron, which is why the spice is the world’s most expensive.

 Moor or less